-Yes, the Bosch and the Kitchenaid have similar bowl sizes (6qt vs 6.5 qt in the Bosch) but because the Bosh’s dough hook is much more compact, and because of how it mixes — it works better.
+Yes, the Bosch and the KitchenAid have similar bowl sizes per capacity (6qt vs 6.5 qt in the Bosch) but because the Bosh’s dough hook is much more compact, coming from the bottom — it works better.

 My bread recipe has an initial sponging period after adding the flour, gluten, water and yeast.

-The Kitchenaid took about a full minute to combine those ingredients, and the Bosch took about 20 seconds.
+The KitchenAid took about a full minute to combine those ingredients, and the Bosch took about 20 seconds.
 The Bosch does seem to combine things faster.
 I love that.

 Whipped cream happens in seconds, not minutes.

-The Bosch also combined the full ingredients much quicker than my Kitchenaid.
+The Bosch also combined the full ingredients much quicker than my KitchenAid.